bluekamandy/neurofeedback/README.md

 ### My Choices in the 10/20 System

 Although my choices for electrode placement were limited, I have a strong interest in cognition/executive function, as well as the sensory/memory processing centers of the brain.
-That happens to correspond with two areas of the brain:
+That happens to correspond with two areas of the brain that my headband can reach:

 | Electrode Location | Corresponding Brain Region       | Brain Region Function                                        |
 | ------------------ | -------------------------------- | ------------------------------------------------------------ |